JDBC for Occasional Users

 JDBC needs no introduction for experienced Java database developers, but it can be very useful even if you only use Java for occasional small utility applications.
-This chapter is a quick overview of JDBC that provides examples of Java code for querying databases and working with the results.
+This section provides examples of some frequently used JDBC classes and methods for querying databases and working with the results.

 A Simple JDBC Application